 - 1 cup ketchup

-- ½ cup brown sugar
+- 1/2 cup brown sugar

-- 2 teaspoons of dry mustard this gives it a little kick
+- 2 teaspoons of dry mustard, this gives it a little kick

-- I make the sweet and spicy ketchup topping and set it aside so it’s ready for the last ten minutes of cooking.
+Preheat the oven to (350°F)=(176°C) Grease a loaf pan or 9 by 9-inch pan.
+I used a loaf pan 9-1/2 inches by 5-1/12 inches by 2-3/4 inches today.
+Soak the bread crumbs in the milk.
+Combine the ground beef, eggs, onions, salt, ground sage, and pepper in a large bowl.
+Next, add the breadcrumbs that have been soaking.
+Now I use my hands to thoroughly mix it completely.
 Remember to drain the grease off before slathering on the ketchup mix.
 Bake UNCOVERED for 50-60 minutes.
-Pull the meatloaf out of the oven the last ten minutes to add the topping and return it to the oven.
+Pull the meatloaf out of the oven for the last ten minutes to add the topping and return it to the oven.

-I covered a small cookie sheet with foil then sprayed the potatoes with canola oil spray and sprinkled them with Kosher salt.
+I covered a small cookie sheet with foil then sprayed the potatoes with olive oil and sprinkled them with Kosher salt.
 I bake my potatoes this way at 425 degrees for about an hour.
 They were so moist and fluffy inside and crispy on the outside.
 I love it!
 All About Potatoes-National Potato Council.

 I store it in an airtight Tupperware-type container and put it in the fridge.

 How long does meatloaf stay safe in the refrigerator?